Costs

 An Intel Macbook Pro was used as a reference platform to determine baseline costs based on CPU usage.
 The costs were then hand-tweaked for various reasons:

-• To ascribe additional cost to operations that allocate memory, i.e. the operand per-byte cost was inflated.
-This additional cost is called MALLOC_PER_BYTE_COST and amounts to 10 cost per byte.
+- To ascribe additional cost to operations that allocate memory, i.e. the operand per-byte cost was inflated.
+This additional cost is called

-• Some operations that do not allocate memory and end up being common in relatively simple programs had their cost deflated.
-Specifically, if, cons, listp, first, and rest.
+) had their cost inflated to not differ too much from the Raspberry Pi 4. - Some operations that do not allocate memory and end up being common in relatively simple programs had their cost deflated.
+Specifically,

 The result is that the generator program has an execution cost of 1 317 054 957.